crawl/crawl/crawl-ref/readme.txt

 The official webpage is
       http://crawl-ref.sourceforge.net/
-and there you can find both trackers to add bug reports, feature requests, or upload patches as well as sources and binaries.
+and there you can find both trackers to add bug reports, feature requests, or upload patches, as well as sources and binaries.
 This is the best way to report bugs or mention new ideas.

 There is a Usenet newsgroup dealing with roguelikes, including Crawl: